-You may have heard about the summer solstice and winter solstice.
-They refer to the longest and shortest day of a year, which roughly occurs at the same times every year.
+You may have heard of the summer solstice and winter solstice.
+They refer to the longest and shortest day of a calendar year, which roughly occurs at the same time every year.

 During two specific days of the year (and the days leading up to them), you will become aware of the terms "summer and winter solstice" frequently mentioned by people from all walks of life, and even see it covered extensively on television and read about it online.

 What is important from a weather perspective is the significance of these days as they relate to the changes in weather, as well as seasonality.
 This will also be the main focus of this article.

 Before we can start to examine this relationship, we first need to define what exactly the summer and winter solstice is.

 What Is The Summer And Winter Solstice?

 The summer solstice occurs on the longest day of the year, usually on 21 June in the Northern Hemisphere and around 21 December in the Southern Hemisphere.
 It is also commonly referred to as midsummer, the day the sun reaches its highest point in the sky.

 The winter solstice occurs on the shortest day of the year, usually around 21 December in the Northern Hemisphere and 21 June in the Southern Hemisphere.
 It is also known as midwinter, the day the sun reaches its lowest point in the sky.

 This is a very cryptic description of the complete process and what it implies, but it is the best explanation to make it quick and easy to understand.

 What Causes The Summer And Winter Solstice?